Frequently Asked Questions

 8. Is Chiropractic treatment safe?

 Yes, chiropractic treatment is safe and effective.
 While any form of health treatment contains a degree of inherent risk, there is little danger in chiropractic care when administered by a licensed practitioner.
 To assure competency, all states require that DCs be board-qualified, licensed and regulated according to stringent criteria.
 Statistics show that patient risk is substantially lower for chiropractic because the use of prescription drugs and surgery are not used.
-If you have any further questions regarding this matter, please do not hesitate to ask Dr. Santiago or Dr. Scarano.
+If you have any further questions regarding this matter, please do not hesitate to ask Dr. Santiago.

 9. What are your hours?

 Monday, Wednesday, Friday: